Somespi/punic/README.md

 The Punic class is the central component of the Punic framework.
 It provides methods for defining and executing tests, as well as configuring test behavior and callbacks.

-- bool assert(auto assertion, Function function, std::string named = "Unnamed")
+- bool assert(T assertion, Function function, std::string named = "Unnamed")
 This method defines a test case.

 - void exitOnFailure(bool on_exit)